 How do I roll my R’s?

-There are actually TWO distinct sounds in Spanish that people refer to as “The Spanish r.”
-Referring to it as an ‘r’ may make people think that it has some relationship to the ‘r’ sounds of other languages like English and French, but these sounds are completely different.
+There are actually TWO distinct sounds in Spanish pronunciation patterns that people refer to as “The Spanish R.” Referring to it as an ‘r’ may make people think that it has some relationship to the ‘r’ sounds of other languages like English and French, but these sounds are completely different.

 This is actually a very common sound in English.
 We actually replace the T and D sounds with this sound when we talk fast, like in the words “butter” and “better.”